AnaTomomi/externalfactors_on_functionalconnectivity/README.md

 4. Visualize.
 Our work has eight hypothesis and a few extra supplementary analysis.
 To visualize a particular result, please go to the subfolder `./src/visualization/` and select the script.
 Further documentation is provided in this folder.

 # 4. Extras
 For convinience, ***we have also realeased the uncorrected results for each hypothesis in the ./results folder***.
-As ususal, there are eight folders, one for each hypothesis.
-Inside each folder, there are several files according to the denoise confounds used in cleaning the fMRI data (see naming convention).
+As ususal, there are eight folders, one for each hypothesis and one more for the supplementary results.
+Inside each folder, there are several files according to the denoise confounds used in cleaning the fMRI data (see the README.md file in the results folder).
 Results from H1, H2, H3, H5, H6, and H7 have three suffixes: global-eff for the global efficiency results, parti-coeff for the participation coefficient, and reg-links for the links.

-# 5. Naming conventions
-All MRI files follow the BIDS format.
-The cofnitive and behavioral data also follows a BIDS-like format that should be straightforward to read.
-We tried to follow this BIDS-like naming format for intermediate results too, but keep in mind that this work tested several variants of preprocessing and thresholding, as well as eight hypothesis, so the names are long.
-Here is the rosetta stone for understanding the files.
-If the names contain:

-- 24HMP-8Phys-Spkike: the results have been derived using a preprocessing stratefy where we regressed the following confounds from the fMRI data: 24 Friston head movement parameters, 8 physiological confounds (CSF and WM-related), and the Spike confound as preprocessed by fmriprep.
-This variant is presented in the main manuscript.
-- 24HMP-8Phys-4GSR-Spkike: the results have been derived using a preprocessing stratefy where we regressed the following confounds from the fMRI data: 24 Friston head movement parameters, 8 physiological confounds (CSF and WM-related), 4 global signal confounds, and the Spike confound as preprocessed by fmriprep.
-This variant is used for the supplementary figures.
-- seitzeman-set1: the results are derived using the seitzman-set1 parcellation (see https://doi.org/10.1016/j.neuroimage.2019.116290).
-This parcellation uses spheres.
-- seitzeman-set2: the results are derived using the seitzman-set2 parcellation (see https://doi.org/10.1016/j.neuroimage.2019.116290).
-- thr-10: the results are derived by thresholding the network at 10%.
-- thr-20: the results are derived by thresholding the network at 20%.
-- thr-30: the results are derived by thresholding the network at 30%.
-- global-eff: results derived for global-efficiency measurements.
-- parti-coeff: results derived for the participation coefficient.
-- BHcorrected: the results have been corrected for multiple comparisons using the Benjamin and Hochberg method.
-If there is no mention of this label, the results are **uncorrected**
-- finaltable: the results are organized and only the values surviving the multiple comparison correction are shown.
-These tables are also shown in the Supplementary Tables.

-For example, the file __./results/H3/global-eff_24HMP-8Phys-Spike_HPF_seitzman-set1_thr-30.csv__ contains the results for Hypothesis 3 (rs-fMRI related).
-The data was preprocessed by regressing 24 Friston head movement parameters, 8 physiological confounds (CSF and WM-related), and the Spike confound as preprocessed by fmriprep.
-These results are for the global efficiency of the networks as computed using the seitzman-set1 parcellation.
-The network was thresholded at 30% before the global efficiency computation (see methods).
-These results have not yet been corrected for multiple comparisons.

 # 5. Citation
 Please cite the following work: Triana AM, Salmitaival J, Hayward N, Saramäki J, Glerean E (2022) Longitudinal single-subject neuroimaging study reveals effects of daily environmental, physiological, and lifestyle factors on functional brain connectivity.
 Preregistration at OSF: DOI 10.17605/OSF.IO/5HU9C

+# 6. Questions?
+No problem!
+Please contact ana.trianahoyos@aalto.fi.
+We'll try to help you the best we can.